-Hometown and first love.
-I wrote about many trips and my life in Germany & Belgium, but writing about my home city proved to be more difficult than I thought.
+I wrote about many trips and life in Germany & Belgium, but writing about my home city proved to be more difficult than I thought.
 Maybe because I don’t live there for many years, the touchable memories mixed with my imagination.
+Or perhaps because I was taking it for granted, like we always do with our hometown.

 Long story short

-The airport of Constanța (Mihail Kogălniceanu) re-opened 2 springs ago.
+The airport of Constanța (Mihail Kogălniceanu) re-opened a few springs ago.
 With only a flight away, when you plan your next holiday, I recommend to consider this part of Romania, with Constanța of the Black Sea and the Danube Delta.
+Another option to reach Constanța is to take a 2-hours direct train from Bucharest.

 Dobrogea